weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 </Tabs>

-### Add permissions to a role
-There are two ways to add permissions to a role:
-1. You can add them while creating the role.
-2. You can add them later, with `add_permissions()`

-**Scenario 1: Create new role with Permissions**
+### Create new role with Permissions

-Let's change the example above by providing a list of permissions to the "devrel" role while creating it.
-In this example, we're allowing "devrel" to reaad all collections starting with the word "Test_".
-But we are also additionaly allowing them to delete and create the collection "Test_DevRel".
+This creates a "devrel" role with permissions to:
+- Reaad all collections starting with the word "Test_".
+- Delete or create the collection "Test_DevRel"

 <Tabs groupId="languages">